opulencephp/docs/database-basics.md

 ```

 <h4 id="binding-multiple-values">Binding Multiple Values</h4>
 `PDOStatement` has a `bindValue()` method, but it does not natively support binding multiple values at once.
-RDev's extension of `PDOStatement` does:
+Opulence's extension of `PDOStatement` does:

 ```php
 $statement->bindValues([